 You Can Help Stop This!

-There's no reason to use animal-hair brushes, especially when there are so many high-quality synthetic brushes available.
-For the sake of badgers suffering on these farms, please, buy only synthetic brushes.
+There’s no reason to use animal-hair brushes—whether for makeup, men’s grooming, or art supplies—especially when there are so many high-quality, animal-free alternatives available.
+For the sake of badgers suffering on fur farms, please buy only synthetic brushes.

-Please also urge Dick Blick Art Materials to drop badger-hair brushes immediately in favor of cruelty-free synthetic ones.
+Please also urge stores and companies who are still profiting from this abuse to drop badger-hair brushes immediately in favor of cruelty-free vegan options.